Gordian split links in the Gehring ropelength problem: An isotopically Gordian split link exists

 The main step omitted in this sketch is how, given a homotopy $H$ preserving thickness, we can continuously keep track of the intersection points $a_t$ and $b_t$, and why we can assume that they merge eventually.
-In this form the claim is wrong, but we will see that it can be replaced with a more technical, true claim in the same spirit.
+In this form the claim is wrong.
+Indeed, new pairs of intersection points may be created during the homotopy, after which one of the original intersection points may annihilate with a newly created one.
+Thus the original pair cannot in general be tracked continuously while the time parameter moves monotonically from $0$ to $1$; a similar birth-and-death issue appears in \cite{TopAndPhysLinkTheoryDist}.
+We will circumvent this problem using \lemref{lemma: tracking lemma}.
 The first tool we need to use for our book-keeping will be the homotopy invariance of the Brouwer degree of a function around $0$.
 We will therefore briefly recall the following existence and uniqueness theorem defining the degree.
-This formulation is taken from \textit{Fixed Point Theory} by Granas and Dugundji \cite{FixedPointTheory}. \begin{thm}[Brouwer degree around $0$] Let Then there exists a unique function $d: \mathcal{M}\to \Z$ such that \begin{itemize} \item (Normalization) If $0\in U$, then $d(U,\id_{\overline{U}})=1$. \item (Additivity) If $ F^{-1}(0)\subseteq U_1\cup U_2 \subseteq U$ with $U_1,U_2$ open and disjoint, then $d(U,F)=d(U_1,F) + d(U_2,F)$. \item (Homotopy Invariance) If $F_t$ is a homotopy of functions such that for every $t$ we have $ 0\notin F_t(\partial \Omega)$, then the function $t\mapsto d(U,F_t)$ is constant. \end{itemize} \end{thm} We further need the following two facts about the Brouwer degree.
+This formulation is taken from \textit{Fixed Point Theory} by Granas and Dugundji \cite{FixedPointTheory}. \begin{thm}[Brouwer degree around $0$] Let Then there exists a unique function $d: \mathcal{M}\to \Z$ such that \begin{itemize} \item (Normalization) If $0\in U$, then $d(U,\id_{\overline{U}})=1$. \item (Additivity) If $ F^{-1}(0)\subseteq U_1\cup U_2 \subseteq U$ with $U_1,U_2$ open and disjoint, then $d(U,F)=d(U_1,F) + d(U_2,F)$. \item (Homotopy Invariance) If $F_t$ is a homotopy of functions such that for every $t$ we have $0\notin F_t(\partial U)$, then the function $t\mapsto d(U,F_t)$ is constant. \end{itemize} \end{thm} We further need the following two facts about the Brouwer degree.
 If $F:U \to \R^n$ is $\mathcal{C}^1$ and if $0$ is a regular value of $F$, then If $0\notin F(\partial U)$, then $0\notin F(U) \implies d(U,F)=0.$